dpieterse/match2SSO/README.md

 # match2SSO
 Python code to match ***single*** telescope detections to ***known solar system objects*** based on their ***position***.
 To keep the matching accurate, only ***known objects with small orbital uncertainties*** are used in the matching.
 The maximum allowed uncertainty is set in _set_match2SSO.py_.

 Asteroid matching is done by default.
-Comet matching is only done when adding ```--include_comets True```.
+Comet matching is only done when adding ```--includecomets True```.
 Currently, comet matching is not performed by default, as a selection based on orbital uncertainty is less straight forward for comets and Bill Gray's _integrat.cpp_ does not work on JPL's comet database.

 _match2SSO_ was created for the [MeerLICHT](http://www.meerlicht.uct.ac.za/) & [BlackGEM](https://astro.ru.nl/blackgem/) telescopes.
 Originally written in Jupyter Notebook, it's also available as an executable Python script.
 It's compatible with MeerLICHT's image processing software (BlackBOX & ZOGY) version 1.0.0 and up.